Meta-Dependence in Conditional Independence Testing: EMPIRICAL TESTS

 \subsection{Real-World Data}

 To demonstrate the relevance of CIMD in practical studies, we run experiments on the ``California Housing'' \citep{pace1997sparse}, ``Apple Watch and Fitbit'' \citep{DVN/ZS2Z2J_2020}, and ``Auto MPG'' \citep{auto_mpg_9} datasets.
 These real-world datasets were chosen arbitrarily and have few continuous covariates, keeping our experiment size within reason.
-FS-CID is computed in these settings by sub-sampling $50$ data points from these datasets $1000$ times.\footnote{We use relatively small (20 samples) dataset sizes in order to induce a sufficient perturbation from the true distribution to the empirical one to resolve a dependence.}
+FS-CID is computed in these settings by sub-sampling $50$ data points from these datasets $1000$ times.\footnote{We use a relatively small sub-sample size (50 points) in order to induce a sufficient perturbation from the true distribution to the empirical one to resolve a dependence.}

 We give the results for the ``Apple Watch and Fitbit'' dataset in Figure~\ref{fig: apple watch}.
 Notice that CIMD-lim and FS-CID recover very similar meta-dependencies across the many conditional-independence tests.
 This dataset has relatively sparse dependence, giving an easy-to-recognize pattern.
+Much of the recovered meta-dependence concentrates on pairs of CI-tests that share variables; this is expected, since shared variables are precisely where a moment projection most strongly perturbs the dependencies that both tests probe.
+We therefore read Figure~\ref{fig: apple watch} as evidence that CIMD tracks FS-CID wherever meta-dependence is present, rather than as a claim about how prevalent such dependence is across arbitrary pairs of tests.
 The results for the other two datasets are given in Appendix~\ref{apx: other real world}.
 These two datasets have more complicated meta-dependencies but still share signal across the two metrics.